 The City of Fort Collins, Visit Fort Collins, the Fort Collins Chamber of Commerce, Colorado State University, and BOLDERBoulder Inc. were pleased to announce the inaugural running of the FORTitude Labor Day 10K Classic on September 4, 2017.

 While 2017 marked the inaugural event, we are all committed to creating an event that will become a Labor Day tradition for years to come.

 Fort Collins is the only city in Colorado certified by the Road Runners Club of America as an official “Runner Friendly Community.”
 Learn why this such a great place to run.

 Sign up to know when registration opens.
 Space will be limited and we expect it to fill up fast.
 Be the first to know what’s happening with the FORTitude 10K.

-The FORTitude 10K will take runners on a scenic yet altitude challenging course through Fort Collins, passing landmarks like City Park, downtown and Colorado State University, as well as weaving through picturesque Avery and Mountain Ave. neighborhoods.
-The race will finish at the newly completed Sonny Lubick Field at CSU Stadium, and will be one of the first chances for students, faculty and the community to experience the stadium.
+The FORTitude 10K takes runners on a scenic yet altitude challenging course through Fort Collins, passing landmarks like City Park, downtown and Colorado State University, as well as weaving through picturesque Avery and Mountain Ave. neighborhoods.
+The race finishes at the Sonny Lubick Field at Canvas Stadium.

 Historically, on Labor Day, our nation has paid tribute to the American worker.
 The celebration of Labor Day has expanded to also become a celebration of community, family and friends with backyard barbecues, hometown parades and the end of summer.